30 years after the mysterious disappearance of the ANN Hermosa

 "That's... where you're from?"
 I tilt my head and consider the strangeness of the situation.
 Is Alonzo truly from another dimension?
 A higher-dimensional being?

 "No, just the closest route back there.
-The storm is a complex creature, it will take me back to my world."
+The storm is a complex creature, it will take us back to my world."

 "Who the hell are you?"
 There, the real question.
 I hold on to two of the airlock handles, hang there in space and watch through the diamond viewport the strange shape of Alonzo's Suiter presence.

-Alonzo lifts a hand to his helmet, touches a control, and the black surface turns translucent.
+Alonzo lifts a hand to his helmet, moves it up as if he's sliding a non-existent sun visor up, and the black surface turns translucent.

 From Pearl: We just received an urgent message from Childish Abandon.
 Your Eyes Only.

-"I'll be back," I tell Alonzo/alterKieran and float toward the upper viewport, seal it closed behind me.
+"I'll be back," I tell Alonzo and float toward the upper viewport, seal it closed behind me.
 The view is boring, just the usual multitude of pinprick lights.
-We're in the vast voids of the system.
+We're in the vast voids of the system, in the empty spaces between the planets.
 That familiar orange gas giant is but a fleeting memory and a pinprick of light somewhere...
 I don't know where.

 A second holo pops up.
 This one is a video message, paused at the very beginning.
 There's a large ornate crest obscured partially by the words "Childish Abandon".
 The mega-ship's masthead.
-This is an official communique, Pearl informs me.
+This is an official communique, Pearl informs me, not something that easily fungible.

 I touch the video and it starts playing.
-The masthead disappears and is replaced by a video of Rhen and Kieran.
-Rhen's in disheveled work attire, they're in Kieran's home.
+The masthead disappears and is replaced by a video of Rehn and Kieran.
+Rehn's in disheveled work attire, they're in Kieran's home.

 "Jaz," Kieran begins, but has trouble continuing.
 He has a few more abortive starts before getting into it.
 "Jaz, I'm so sorry.
-Your father passed away."
+Your father is gone."
 He keeps talking, but I'm not hearing it.
 I can't hear much more than the pounding in my ears.

 The tears come and for a while my world is just pain and tears.
 I'm still wearing the acceleration suit, so can't even bring my hands to my face to wipe them away.